ncgmfeup/Workshop_Unity_CodeWeek/README.md

 ## How to Play

-To play the game, just download the Game.zip folder, unzip it and run the **Workshop Unity.exe**.
+To play the game on Windows, just download the Game.zip folder, unzip it and run the **Workshop Unity.exe**.

+If you don't want to download the game, you can play it [here](https://necgm.itch.io/workshop-unity-2020).